-This site helps small shop workers understand the risks from fine dust exposure and how to effectively protect themselves and their families from airborne dust hazards.
-My Dust Collection Basics Blog provides a quick overview.
+This site shares fine dust risks and how to effectively protect yourself and those close to you from airborne dust hazards.
+These pages provide far more detail than my Dust Collection Basics Blog that provides a quick overview.
 Most large woodworking facilities vent their dust collection systems outside, so fine dust exposure is limited to the dust being made.
-Even with this limited exposure the insurance data for large facility woodworkers is terrible.
-Fine dust exposure causes one in seven to develop such bad allergic reactions they must stop woodworking, one in fourteen is forced into an early medical retirement, some get poisoned and develop nasal cancers and all lose about 1% of their respiratory capacity per year of work which worsens age related health problems and shortens lifespans.
+Still, woodworking generates so much unhealthy dust that the insurance data for large facility woodworkers show fine dust causes one in seven to develop such bad allergic reactions they must stop woodworking, forces one in fourteen into an early medical retirement, poisons a few, a tiny number develop nasal cancers and all lose about 1% of their respiratory capacity per year of work which worsens age related health problems and shortens lifespans.
 The medical research shows the higher and longer the fine dust exposure the worse the damage.
 This should terrify small shop woodworkers, because OSHA testing shows most small shop workers who vent their dust collection systems inside get more fine dust exposure in a few hours woodworking than large facility workers get in months of full time work.
-The problem is most small shops vent their dust collection systems inside which lets the dust build to dangerously high levels greatly increasing our exposure.
+Venting inside lets the dust build to dangerously high levels greatly increasing our exposure.
 These pages share how to choose, upgrade, set up and maintain your dust collectors, cyclones, ducting, shop vacuums, air cleaners, tools, hoods, filters and downdraft tables for good fine dust collection.
 These pages share how to inexpensively test your air quality, airflow, and filtering.
 These pages also share my dust collection solutions that protect my family and me including plans for my very efficient air cleaner, blower and fine dust separating cyclone.
 All of my designs are marked for noncommercial use, meaning you are free to make these for yourself, but not for sale.
-Many find it less trouble and inexpensive to order my cyclone design from Clear Vue Cyclones.
+Many find it less trouble and less cost to order my cyclone design from Clear Vue Cyclones.

 Although woodworking inspired this site, many respiratory doctors recommend small shop owners and their family members, fiberglass workers, stone finishers, sand blasters, concrete cutters, coffee roasters, granary workers, and others with fine dust exposure follow the recommendations shared on these pages.
 Two major commercial dust collection firms and the air engineering vendor group recommend staff and customers read these pages.